AdlanSADOU/random-map-editor/README.md

 A simple tool to generate a random map and fill it quickly with your tiles featuring Cellular Automata.

 ## Features:
-- Randomized map generation based on Cellular Automata.
+- Randomized map generation based on Cellular Automata
 - ImGui UI
 - Import sprite sheet by drag and drop
-- Auto multi selection of same tile types, fill then all at once.
+- Auto multi selection of same tile types, fill then all at once

 YouTube link: